- Students are introduced to the three main branches of Science: Earth, Physical, and Life.

 Students will use many online resources as supplemental and primary resources throughout the year in Science.
 Here are some of my favorite sites for students to visit just for the fun of it!

-Please utilize PAC family access to see how your student is progressing in class.
+Please utilize Skyward family access to see how your student is progressing in class.
 I do my best to update grades at least once per week.
 If you have any questions please do not hesitate to call or email me!
 In addition, at certain times throughout the year we do projects that involve students bringing in their own supplies.
 They are usually simple baking ingredients or craft supplies.
 If you are financially unable to bring in an item please just send a note with your child and I will bring extras in myself.

 I want to THANK YOU upfront, for all the time, money, and assistance you give to your child to support their education.
 If you show interest in your child's work they will show interest too!